Testing for Nonlinear Cointegration under Heteroskedasticity: Monte Carlo Study

 \subsection{Smooth transition regression model}

 We now discuss an example of a cointegrating regression which is indeed nonlinear in the parameters.
-Thus, NLS is needed for estimation.
-We adopt the example of cointegrating smooth transition functions which is also considered in \cite{SaikkonenChoi2004} and \cite{ChoiSaikkonen2010}.
+Thus, NLS is needed for (first-step) estimation.
+We adopt the example of cointegrating smooth transition functions also considered in \cite{SaikkonenChoi2004} and \cite{ChoiSaikkonen2010} (augmented with heteroskedasticity).
 We generate data according to

-with the parameter constellation $\theta_0=0,\theta_1=1,\theta_2=1,\theta_3=5$.
+with the parameter constellation $\delta_0=0,\theta_1=1,\theta_2=1,\theta_3=5$.
+The value of $\theta_3$, in this DGP, dictates the location at which the relationship between regressor and regressand changes.
+See Figure 1 in \citet{SaikkonenChoi2004}, with their $c=\theta_3$.
+Hence, $\theta_3$ acts, effectively, like a location parameter shifting the ``point of nonlinearity''.\footnote{Here, we assume that the transition variable is non-stationary because of our assumption that $x_t$ is $I(1)$.
+The analysis of a smooth cointegrating regression with a stationary transition variable and, more generally, mixtures of $I(1)$ and $I(0)$ would need a relaxation of the assumptions.
+An $I(0)$ transition variable would imply, at least, a particular functional form of $g$, for example one that is such that the dependence on $x_t\sim I(1)$ is such that it is filtered into an $I(0)$ variable.}

+Table \ref{tab:smoothint} reports the rejection rates for the DNLS bootstrap test.\footnote{We reduced the number of bootstrap replication $B$ to 200 for this case as the nonlinear bootstrap simulations are very computationally demanding.
 In rare cases, for some generated samples the NLS algorithm does not converge.
-We thus exclude these cases from the analysis.
-To save computational time we run 1,000 repetitions for each constellation.
-Note that while the true parameter $\theta_0=0$ we include $\hat\theta_0$ in the estimation.
-This means we are in the setting beyond our model assumptions with an additional deterministic regressor.
-For a more detailed discussion see Appendix \ref{app:simulations}.

-Table \ref{tab:smooth} panel (a) reports the rejection rates for the bootstrap test and panel (b) for the subresidual-based test.
-We observe that the bootstrap test works well, again, with some moderate size problems in the presence of either endogeneity or autocorrelation (which can be solved using leads-and-lags as in Appendix \ref{app:simulations}) and somewhat larger size distortions for both endogeneity and autocorrelation.
-The subresidual based test delivers mixed results, being is undersized and oversized for different scenarios of variance breaks.
+We thus exclude these cases from the analysis.} We observe that the bootstrap test works reasonably well, again with some moderate size problems in the presence of either endogeneity or autocorrelation and somewhat larger size distortions for both endogeneity and autocorrelation.